osmandapp/web/main/docs/user/plugins/index.md

 ### [Contour lines and Terrain](./contour-lines.md)

-Terrain information, such as Contour lines, Hillshades, Slopes - helps to make a visual assessment of the shape of the land surface by considering the curvature, extremes, steepness, points of equal height, and other.
+Topography information, such as Contour lines, Hillshade, Slope - helps to make a visual assessment of the shape of the land surface by considering the curvature, extremes, steepness, points of equal height, and other.

 ### [Nautical map view](./nautical-charts.md)